Transitioning to a second career

 River is partially sponsored by Anna Nolan and Anne Brinkerhoff.

 2009 Mustang Mare

 Moon was rescued from Stroud, a kill lot in Oklahoma, in June of 2019.
 Moon Shadow has a lot of anxiety and "horse PTSD".
 Her triggers and actions are extremely unpredictable, causing her to react often and become tremendously scared from seemingly minuscule things.
 Moon's emotional wounds run deep, leading us to believe she has had a very traumatic past.
 Now that she is in a safe home, with fields to run free in, we can see her fear starting to turn into trust.

-Moon is partially sponsored by Alexandra Pereira and Carolyn Blair.
+Moon is partially sponsored by Carolyn Blair.

 2003 OTTB - Off The Track Thoroughbred - Gelding

 Spirit's first career was as a race horse.
 Like so many others in this industry, he was trained to do only one thing - run fast and turn left.
 The story of the racehorse is a sad one, most are taken at a young age and put through rigorous training, never knowing how to be a horse.
 Then, still at a young age, they are discarded with no transition to a second career.
 Discarded was how we found Spirit, more specifically at Stroud, a kill lot in Oklahoma, in March of 2019.